Probing Quadratic Gravity with Binary Inspirals: Computing Leading Order Corrections to the Inspiral Waveforms

 Using (\ref{theta}), and (\ref{phathe}) we can rewrite the energy balance equation as

 Next, using (\ref{dconenex}), and (\ref{flux}) the we obtain the differential equation for the phase,

 which can be easily integrated:

 This is the desired result which describes the leading corrections to the binary inspiral phase.
 The exponentially suppressed terms in (\ref{phase}) are due to additional massive scalar, and massive spin-2 degrees of freedom in quadratic gravity.
-Among those, corrections $\propto x^{-7/2}$ come from dipole radiation, which is totally absent in GR, and can be classified as -1PN corrections.
+Among those, corrections $\propto x^{-7/2}$ are due to the Yukawa suppressed dipole-like contributions, which is totally absent in GR, and can be classified as -1PN corrections.
 The corrections $\propto x^{-5/2}$ come from Yukawa quadrupole radiation and are at 0PN Newtonian order in the post-Newtonian expansion.